Kaktushose/jda-commands/wiki/docs/message/localization.md

 !!! warning the dollar sign ($)
     Please note that the character `$` is forbidden in bundle names.
+    Additionally, the bundle name 'jdac' is reserved, for more information visit [this section](#localization-of-default-messages)

 ### Via Key
 To state which bundle to use the direct way is to include it in the key following the format `bundle$key`.